Failure to abide by or complete any sanction shall be considered an additional violation of the Community Standards.

-*NOTE: It is very important that students read their decision letter.
+*NOTE: It is very important that students read their outcome letter.
 The instructions and expectations for any required sanctions should be clearly outlined by the Hearing Officer or Board.
 It is the responsibility of students to know their deadlines and complete their sanctions on time (or request an extension).
-If you have any questions, your best bet is to contact the Hearing Officer or Board Moderator directly.
+If you have any questions, your best bet is to contact the Hearing Officer or Office of Community Standards directly.

 Have the Community Service Log signed by a contact person/site supervisor with his/her contact information.
 The signed Community Service Log needs to be submitted by the due date noted for the sanction to be marked complete.
 You can access the log by clicking here [Community Service Log].

 To submit payment for a fine online, click the link below.
 Follow the instructions that appear for the online marketplace.
 Remember, will you need the Incident Report Number from the incident in which the social fine is sanctioned.
-This number should be provided on your decision letter.
+This number should be provided on your outcome letter.
 If you would prefer an alternative method of payment, please contact the Office of Community Standards at 610-660-1046 or Campion Student Center, Room 239.
-The Office of Community Standards no longer accepts payment in our office, but we are happy to work with SJU Student Services and the student for an alternative payment method.
+The Office of Community Standards no longer accepts payment in our office.

 WADE (Wellness, Alcohol, and Drug Education) programs

 IMPACT Class: This one hour workshop is designed to assist each participant in reflecting on the impact of their choices and behaviors on themselves, their peers and their community.
 IMPACT utilizes a harm reduction approach in addressing alcohol concerns and provides participants with numerous effective strategies to reduce the risks associated with alcohol for the safety of the entire community.Click here to REGISTER for a session.